zextras/carbonio-ldap-utilities/src/updates/attrs/ReadMe.md

 ![](blob:https://zextras.atlassian.net/bb2b58e7-bafd-43cb-a480-f9ba7c9c0e88#media-blob-url=true&id=7c8a9cbd-3aa8-43b5-b59c-9822f497eee0&collection=contentId-2394128424&contextId=2394128424&mimeType=image%2Fpng&name=schema_proto.png&size=46878&height=369&width=544&alt=)

-### How update files are consumed by ldapattribupdate script?
+### How update files are consumed by ldapattributeupdate script?
-The `ldapattribupdate` script runs in postinstall part of the installation procedure in upgrade hook.
+The `ldapattributeupdate` script runs in postinstall part of the installation procedure in upgrade hook.
 This script runs after few other scripts that populate the LDIF files and install our schema in place where LDAP looks for them.
 The aim of these update file is to provide information to our  update script about: which entry got new attribute and when.